 Once your piece has been written and posted, publicize that blog post on all of your social media channels.
 Use speaker handles to let them know if they have been quoted or referenced in your piece.
 Let the folks running the event know that you’ve put together a post about their event.
 Also, if you have quoted any attendees or vendors or used them in your photos or videos, let them know that they’re referenced in your piece.

-7. Sum up the Event in Different Formats
+7. Sum Up the Event in Different Content Formats

 After the event, it’s time to review all of your material and use it to create a host of additional content pieces.
 Here are some suggestions:

 - Tweets: Make a list of the speaker quotes that were the most re-Tweeted throughout the show and schedule them to be posted several times again over the coming months.

 - Short Graphics: Take the best speaker quotes on specific topics and turn them into beautiful graphics (I love using Canva to do this).
 Use those graphics to make and post a Slideshare presentation, Tweets, Pinterest posts, Instagram posts, beautified blog posts, and more.

 - Infographics: Use a solution like Piktochart to make an Infographic with thumbnails of the speakers, quotes from the speakers, and your own commentary on the subject.

 - Poll Results: If you ran a poll, let your followers know what you discovered and why that’s significant.

 - Blog Posts: Write blog posts reviewing each of the vendors you interviewed.

 - Reviews: Review the event and let your readers know whether or not you’d attend it again in the future.

 You May Also Like: 5 Event Planning Secrets for Outstanding Event Exposure